Metal Gear Solid V: Ground Zeroes: Development

 In February 2012, a site named "Development Without Borders" owned by Konami was uploaded promoting development for a new Metal Gear title, which was titled "The 'next' MGS".
 The site was recruiting staff for the 2012 GDC pavilion in March, and requested applications for several positions for the latest Metal Gear Solid targeted for "high-end consoles and PC" and "next-gen Fox engine".
 As the year went on, screenshots and videos of the newly announced Fox Engine were unveiled by the team.
 This media demonstrated a range of settings and characters, none explicitly related to the Metal Gear series.
-Certain screenshots, however, were noted to feature a character who resembled the Big Boss character of Metal Gear, walking up to a Stryker AFV, previously seen in Metal Gear Solid 4.
+Certain screenshots, however, were noted to feature a character who resembled Metal Gear's Big Boss walking up to a Stryker AFV, previously seen in Metal Gear Solid 4.

 The game was announced on August 30, 2012, originally under the name of Metal Gear Solid: Ground Zeroes.
 It was revealed at a private function celebrating the twenty-fifth anniversary of the Metal Gear series, and made its public debut two days later at the 2012 Penny Arcade Expo.
 Director Hideo Kojima confirmed that Big Boss would return as the game's protagonist, and that the story would serve as a prologue to another game in the series, later revealed as Metal Gear Solid V: The Phantom Pain.
-It was the second game to utilize the Fox Engine, after Pro Evolution Soccer 2014 the year before.
-The Japanese version of the game features an English text option, rendering in-game menus and subtitled dialogue in full English.
-This makes it possible to play the game with the Japanese voice cast accompanied by English text.
-Ground Zeroes is the first title in the series subtitled in Arabic, a feature the team had originally planned for previous games.
-In addition, he confirmed that the length of the cutscenes would be reduced, as he believes that long cutscenes have become outdated.
+It was the second game to utilize the Fox Engine after Pro Evolution Soccer 2014 the year before.
+In addition, Kojima confirmed that the length of the cutscenes would be reduced, as he believes that long cutscenes have become outdated.
 According to Famitsu, real dogs were used for motion capture during the development of the game's opening scenes, in addition to Konami confirming that part of Kojima's direction was influenced by AKB48 music videos, most notably the usage of sideways lens flares.